purposeanalytics/census-aggregator-package/README.md

 (and the related [CensusMapper]()) to fetch census data.
-It has some similar functionality to the [`tongfen`]() package, but is not as feature rich - rather, it focuses on exclusively getting and aggregating Canadian census variables across multiple (shared) geographies (in contrast to `tongfen`, which …)
+It has some similar functionality to the [`tongfen`]() package, but is not as feature rich - rather, it focuses on exclusively getting and aggregating Canadian census vectors across multiple (shared) geographies (in contrast to `tongfen`, which …)